rlee-aviatrix/chargepoint/README.md

 - From the AWS Management Console, reattach the VGW to the transit VPC.

+#### Update VGW Route Propgation Settings

+- After detaching and reattaching the VGW, VGW route propagation will be set to No. From the AWS Management Console, re-enable route propagation by setting it back to Yes for any route tables that previously had it enabled.

 #### Post-Migration Verification

 Confirm that the settings captured during the pre-migration verification are unchanged.

 - Verify that there are the same number of routes pointing to the Aviatrix gateways.
-- Verify that the static routes pointing to the VGW are unchanged.
+- Verify that the static routes pointing to the VGW are unchanged and not blackholed.
-- Verify that the route propagation setting for the VGW is unchanged.

 ### Egress Gateway Migration